 - Ali Martin, a Dalhousie University medical student, has put her artistic talents to use in education and medicine by posting her doodles at SketchyMedicine.com

 - John Hopkins University offers an MA in Medical and Biological Illustration

 - Beyond FOAM (which I offered as an example in my last post), a lot of medical students blog about their experiences in medical school.
-If you like to write I’d highly recommend it.
-Here’s a run-down of some of the best medical student blogs of 2011 and whatshouldwecallmedschool for some inspiration!
+If you like to write, I’d highly recommend it and would encourage you to consider doing it here.

 I think most of us have seen or are familiar with the story of Patch Adams.
 As outlined in this major motion picture, Patch is the founder of the Gesundheit!
 Institute.
 He also travels around the world dressed as a clown attempting to heal with humor.
 If that kind of stuff is your cup of tea, consider checking out the Gesundheit!
 Institute for an elective or joining him on a humanitarian clown trip.

 If these things are your cup of tea, consider applying for the Humanistic Elective in Alternative Medicine, Activism and Reflective Transformation (HEART) offered by the American Medical Student Association (I spoke to them a few years back, and they would consider offering Canadian students a spot at that time).
 This month long elective is intended to be a capstone for medical students and offers training in: physician social responsibility and activism, racism, humanism, gender in medicine, health policy, mentoring, the practice of CAM, medical history, death and dying, suffering and compassion, healing through the creative arts, sexuality, body image, violence, substance abuse, childbirth, religion, self-care, and more.